mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/3-guards.md

 The `GuardResult` has two possible results: `yes` and `no`.
 The `yes` result allows the request to continue to the controller or endpoint.
 The `no` result stops the request from continuing any further in the request flow.

 An alternative to using the `action.no` method is to throw an exception.
-Create an [exception catcher](./exception-catchers) to catch the exception and handle the error response.
+Create an [exception catcher][exception-catchers] to catch the exception and handle the error response.

 ::::tip
-Learn about returning error responses in the [docs](/constructs/revali_server/lifecycle-components#error-responses).
+Learn about [returning error responses][error-responses].

 :::important
 If the `statusCode` is not set, the default status code will be 403.